rizwansaifi/react-router/README.md

 # react-router
-dummy backend with auth for react router
+Express backend with dummy db for data and auth